-I believe boxing is one of the best workout technique to get a fit body.
-It works all your muscles, help to burn fat and develops your cardio, endurance, and skills.
-Plus, it is more versatile than lifting weights in the gym.
+I believe boxing is one of the best workout techniques to get a fit body.
+It works all your muscles, helps burn fat, and develops your cardio, endurance, and skills.
+Plus, it is more exciting than lifting weights in the gym.
 It is an all in one fitness activity that is so exciting.

-However, if you want to get the best from your boxing routine, it is not enough to buy a heavy bag and punch it.
+However, if you want to get the best from boxing, it is not enough to buy a heavy bag and punch it.
 If that was the case, there were boxers everywhere.
-It is much more complex than that.
+It is much more complicated than that.

-When you plan your workout routine, you should include the 4 most critical blocks.
-These are strength, skills, endurance and speed.
+When you plan your workout routine, you should include the four most critical blocks.
+These are strength, skills, endurance, and speed.

 It is evident that you should be strong to beat the opponent or hit the punching bag with power.
 Hence, you should do strength training.

 There are many ways for that.
-You can lift weights, do bodyweight exercises or combine them.
+You can lift weights, do bodyweight exercises, or combine them.
 There is always a debate about if weights are beneficial or bad for boxing.
-Some experts say lifting weight is bad because it slows the fighter.
+Some experts say lifting weight is wrong because it slows the fighter.
 Others say it has a positive impact.

-I think the solution is the combination of boxing weight training and bodyweight exercises.
+I think the solution is the combination of weight and bodyweight exercises.
 I do that, and it works well.

-But, keep in mind, that strength training for boxers is not the same as the bodybuilders or the powerlifters do.
+But, keep in mind that boxing strength training is not the same as the bodybuilders or the powerlifters do.
 Your aim is not to build huge muscles and extreme strength.
 Hence, it is enough to do fewer sets and exercises, but maybe more reps with lighter weights.
-Besides, do not forget to train each muscle groups, especially your abs.
+Besides, do not forget to train each muscle group, especially your abs.

-Here is a useful video on workouts for boxers with weights.
+Here is a useful video on the topic.

-And, although, boxing seems to be a just a sport where people throw punches and move here and there, it is a very complicated system that requires a lot of practice.
+Although boxing seems to be just a sport where people throw punches and move here and there, it is a very complicated system requiring a lot of practice.